0xkrt26/skills-github-pages/_posts/2026-05-08-birthday-problem.md

 <br>
 What is the probability that you are sharing the same birthday with people around you?
 Well, if you're alone in the room, then it's most certainly zero.
 Also the more people there are around, the higher the chances should get.
 But what if I told you that in a room with only 23 people there's already a 50% chance for two of them to have matching birthdays?
 And I can quite easily prove it with just school math.

 What does it mean to calculate a probability for at least two people to have a matching birthday?
-It's the same as calculating the probability for no one in the group to be born on the same day and subtracting it from one:
+It's the same as calculating the  inverse probability for no one in the group to be born on the same day:

 $$P(\text{at least one match}) = 1 - P(\text{no matches})$$